Here are 10 reasons to love spring in Austin.

 Hummingbirds can be hard to find.
-You can put out sugary water or store-bought feed, but there’s no guarantee they’ll finding.
+You can put out sugary water or store-bought feed, but there’s no guarantee they’ll find it.
 But once you have hummingbirds visit you one year, chances are they’ll come back year after year to the same feeder.
 These little guys zip around, and even though they’re moving a mile a minute, they are relaxing to enjoy.
 Pick up your feeder today from The Hummingbird Store out in Spicewood!

 7.)
 Cedar season is over

 Were you sneezing all January and February?
-Like many Austinites, you have cedar fever.
+Like many Austinites, you probably have cedar fever.
 You can put away your tissues and allergy medicine (but not that JuiceLand allergy-soothing smoothie) because the trees have stopped shedding their pollen.
 And you can wash the yellow film off your car.
-Or, you can go outside without feeling miserable.
+Or, you can just go outside without feeling miserable.
 That’s nice, too.

 6.)
 Tee ball

 What’s cuter than little kids in baseball uniforms swing bats that are about as tall as they are and running frantically to first base?
 Probably nothing.
 Sign your kiddos up for the local YMCA baseball league today!

 5.)
 Day trips

 Part of the fun of Austin is that the fun isn’t contained within the city limits.
 You can drive less than an hour out of town and experience awesome things.
 Have you been to the original Salt Lick in Driftwood, Hamilton Pool in Dripping Springs or Gruene Hall in Gruene?